 Gross Total Income: $2,007.92 ($798.25 in last 3 months)

-Before we get to the huge expense list, I just want to say a few things about this income report.
+Before I share my huge list of expenses, I just want to say a few words about the income report above.

-OK so let’s get to the expense report… Gulp!
+OK, so let’s now get to the expense report… Gulp!

 Web hosting and domain renewals with